 On October 1, 2021, the Company completed the acquisition of its approximately 45,000 square foot research and development facility in Frederick, Maryland totaling \$17.5 million, to process development activities.
-Of the total purchase price, \$2.1 million was allocated to the value of land acquired, and \$13.9 million has been allocated to buildings, and approximately \$1.5 million was allocated to Office furniture and equipment and Laboratory equipment.
-During the quarter ended September 30, 2022, the assets became ready for the intended use and were placed in service.
+Of the total purchase price, \$2.1 million was allocated to the value of land acquired, and \$13.9 million was allocated to buildings, and approximately \$1.5 million was allocated to Office furniture and equipment and Laboratory equipment.
+During 2022, the assets became ready for the intended use and were placed in service.

 On September 28, 2020, the Company completed the purchase of its approximately 45,000 square foot facility in Dartmouth, Massachusetts for \$4.0 million, to house its new Advanced Development Center for the development and manufacturing of vaccines.
 Of the total purchase price, \$1.2 million was allocated to the value of land acquired, and \$2.8 million was allocated to buildings.
-Additionally, the Company incurred approximately \$32.6 million of costs during the nine months ended September 30, 2022, bringing total costs incurred-to-date to \$55.4 million, of which the majority relates to the build-out of the facility.
-Subsequent to the quarter ended September 30, 2022, the assets were ready for the intended use and were placed in service.
+Additionally, the Company incurred approximately \$38.8 million of costs during the year ended December 31, 2022, bringing total costs incurred-to-date to \$61.6 million, of which the majority related to the build-out of the facility.
+During 2022, the assets became ready for the intended use and were placed in service.

 On December 23, 2020, the Company completed the purchase of its approximately 44-acre site in Hamilton, Montana for \$4.5 million, for the construction of a vaccine development and commercial scale manufacturing facility.
-As of September 30, 2022, the asset was not ready for its intended use.
+As of March 31, 2023, the asset was not ready for its intended use.